Nuitka/MonolithPy/README.rst

 Installation
 ============

-Currently, you have to build Nuitka-Python from source code.
+Currently, you have to build MonolithPy from source code.
 It is questionable if deploying binaries makes sense, as you will have to compile from source code everything else that is installed afterwards, and the ``python.exe`` will be self-modifying with pip installs.

-Use the following command in the root of a Nuitka-Python repository checkout:
+Use the following command in the root of a MonolithPy repository checkout:

 .. code:: sh

     build.bat -x64

 This produces a portable Python installation in the ``output`` folder.
 It has a ``pip`` and ``setuptools``, but not ``wheel`` out of the box.
-Nuitka-Python supports these all of these though, with differences to standard CPython that make it essentially always compile from source.
-Esp. the architecture of Nuitka-Python will be different, so binary wheels uploaded to PyPI cannot be installed, which will make it fallback to compiling from source.
+MonolithPy supports these all of these though, with differences to standard CPython that make it essentially always compile from source.
+Esp. the architecture of MonolithPy will be different, so binary wheels uploaded to PyPI cannot be installed, which will make it fallback to compiling from source.

 The ``output`` folder can be moved freely, even to other machines.
 When you